 This activity is designed for school staff to learn more about GEAR UP and how their support and involvement can positively impact students.
 Invite staff and educate them on what GEAR UP is all about.
-Explain the different services that GEAR UP will provide to students and families and programs and activities that will be hosted by GEAR UP.
-Have teachers fill out a profile that they can hang outside their classroom for students to read.
-Consider sending out the Teacher Time Profile to teachers through e-mail but also having some printed for staff to look at and possibly fill out at the Get to Know GEAR UP staff event.
+Explain the different services that GEAR UP will provide to students and families and the programs and activities that GEAR UP will host.
+Have teachers fill out a profile they can hang outside their classroom for students to read.
+Consider sending out the Teacher Time Profile to teachers through e-mail and having some printed for staff to look at and possibly fill out at the Get to Know GEAR UP staff event.